-In the below, I will give you a chronological list of the Ahmadi census reports since 1889.
+In the below, I give you a chronological list of the Ahmadi census reports since 1889.
 I will also cover the data that was given by the World Christian Encyclopedia (WCE).
 You will also find the comments of overzealous Ahmadi’s after 2006 who were academically dishonest.
 You will also see how as soon as Mirza Nasir Ahmad took over, he began to spread the rumor that there were 10 million Ahmadis, aka 1-crore.
 Almost all Ahmadi publications and utterances since 1965 have reported 10 million Ahmadis in the whole world.
-Back in the early 2000’s, Rashid Jhangiri became a famous rogue Ahmadi and he made many videos exposing the Ahmadiyya population fraud, see here.
+You will then see how Mirza Tahir Ahmad took over in 1982 and continued to peddle the 10 million number, all the way to 1989.
+Then, in the second 100-years of Ahmadiyya, he lied about the number of converts and specifically in 2001 he was claiming 40 million converts alone from India to Ahmadiyya.
+In 2003, when the new Khalifa took over, he slowly lowered the number of Ahmadi’s in the world and refused to address the issue.
+By 2020, he lied and claimed 120,000 people converted to Ahmadiyya, of which 80% were from Africa, and none from Pakistan.

 Ahmadiyya sources claim that there 40 people who did a bait with MGA in 1889 in Ludhiana, however, the original register of bait’s went mysteriously missing.